c0m4r/ip-info-page/README.md

 }
 ```

-In case being unable to read geoip data, it will set geoip = false and print ip and ua only.
+In case being unable to read geoip data, it will set geoip => false and print IP and UA only.

 ## Screenshot

 ![image](https://github.com/c0m4r/ip-info-page/assets/6292788/5492c376-bc49-4ee0-97d0-e2a41e55f128)

+OS and Language are detected using native JavaScript.
+In case being unable to read some of the geoip data, it will show only data it was able to read or none.